erkentus/Python-Network-Utilities/README.md

 # Python-Network-Utilities
-Python Network Utilities for Linux/Windows systems
+Python Network Utilities for POSIX Compliant/Linux/Windows systems

+## Platform
+At the moment everything is tested only on OS X (El Capita 10.11.1) with the idea of supporting other systems however without any plan of extensive testing on other platforms (at least at the moment).

 ## Netcat
 Simple netcat implementation in python 2.7 - to open up command line access through tcp connection on the remote host